-Progression and continuance in the Pace University-Lenox Hill Hospital Physician Assistant Program is not based solely upon scholastic achievement.
-It is also, necessarily, based on the personal qualities described in the Program Technical Standards and Standards of Professional Conduct for the Physician Assistant Student.
+Progression and continuance in the Pace University-Lenox Hill Hospital Physician Assistant Program NYC is not based solely upon scholastic achievement.
+It is also, necessarily, based on the qualities described in the Standards of Professional Conduct for the Physician Assistant Student and Academic Integrity.